immersive-web/proposals/README.md

 Once two or three people from separate organizations have volunteered to work on the feature then you should reach out to a CG chair and ask that a feature repo be created.

+To summarize, here are the criteria we use for feature incubation repos:

+- Are there clear goals for the feature, like a specific API or document?
+- Have people from more than one organization participated in defining the goals?
+- Is the feature narrow enough that work on it has a definite end point?
+- Is there at least one (ideally two) feature advocate(s) signed up to do the work?

+*discussion will continue in the Issues until these criteria are met*

 ## A CG chair made a new feature repo.
 Now what?

 One goal of the repo is to work through the specific details of a feature with enough detail that it's clearly possible to implement and it's attractive to the relevant Working Group.